smartin015/makerhouse_network/advanced_setup.md

 * You can use `journalctl -u k3s` to view k3s logs and look for errors.

-## 4.3: Setting up SSL certificate handling and dynamic DNS
+## 1.3: Setting up SSL certificate handling

 Now we will set up SSL certificate handling, so that we can serve HTTPS pages without browsers complaining about "risky business".

-Dynamic DNS will also be configured so that an external DNS provider (in our case, Hover) can direct web traffic to our cluster using a domain name.
+We will be using [cert-manager](https://cert-manager.io/docs/) which automatically handles certificate acquisitiona and renewal for any services we set up for external access (which is to say, any [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) objects we've set up).

 ### Certificate Management